 All of them contain a tertiary ammonium group except for ipratropium and tiotropium.
 The quaternary amine drugs are hydrophilic and therefore poorly absorbed and unable to cross the blood-brain barrier to have any effects on the CNS.

 Drugs with the tertiary ammonium group are lipophilic and can cross the BBB and will have CNS effects.
 Tertiary ammonium drugs are also much better absorbed through the GI tract than quaternary drugs.
 Scopolamine can even be absorbed transdermally.

 Atropine has a short half-life of only 2 hours, except when used in eyedrops, where the half-life is 72 hours.
 It’s 50% metabolized in the liver and 50% excreted unchanged by the kidneys.

 The symptoms of atropine poisoning/anticholinergic overdose are similar to the side effects of parasympatholythics except more severe:

 - Hot, dry, red skin

 - Urinary retention

 Atropine intoxication is treated with physostigmine, diazepam and cooling.

-Tricyclic antidepressants, certain antipsychotics like clozapine and first-generation antihistamines have anticholinergic effect and can also cause anticholinergic overdose.
+Tricyclic antidepressants, low-potency first-generation antipsychotics, second-generation antipsychotics and first-generation antihistamines have anticholinergic effect and can also cause anticholinergic overdose.

 14. Cholinergic agonists and cholinesterase inhibitors